RyanChamayrac/Indie-Studio/README.md

 # Indie Studio

-Here is my second year Year-End project at Epitech.
+Here is my second year Year-End group project at Epitech Nice.
 This a Bomberman programmed in C++ using Irrlicht library for graphics and 3D models, and SFML library for audio.

 # Requirements